Whinlatter Forest Visitor Centre

 Ladies, if you have a love for the outdoors, enjoy riding a bike but feel daunted by the thought of struggling up hills then now is your chance to try cycling with a difference.

-This Breeze ride in the Forest is a women only “E-BIKE” ride, (although normal bikes are welcome) and requires no particular skill, other than being able to ride a bike.
+This Breeze ride in the Forest is a women only “E-BIKE” ride, ( normal bikes are welcome) and requires no particular skill, other than being able to ride a bike.
 There are long gradual ascents and descents so a bike with a full battery, low gears and good brakes is a must.
 The aim of the ride is to enjoy ourselves, we ride as fast as the slowest rider and no-one gets left behind.
 After the ride the cafe provides a lovely environment for a little “apres-ride” socialising while indulging in a bit of C&C (Coffee & Cake).

 The ride is approx. 6.2 miles riding on forest tracks.
 Electric Mountain bikes or Electric hybrids with off-road tyres, helmet and a spare inner tube are essential.
 Tools, a drink and a snack are advisable.
 You never know what the weather is going to be like so bring appropriate clothing e.g. waterproofs and a change of clothing as the route may be wet and muddy.